List of Marvel Comics characters: X: X'iv

 X'iv is a character appearing in American comic books published by Marvel Comics.
-The character, created by Christopher Yost and Takeshi Miyazawa, first appeared in Secret Invasion: Runaways/Young Avengers #1 (June 2008).
+The character, created by Brian Michael Bendis and David Mack, first appeared in New Avengers #39 (March 2008).

-X'iv is a Skrull trained by Chrell who utilized the powers of Cloak and Dagger as well as Daredevil and Elektra.
-During the "Secret Invasion" storyline, X'iv fights the Young Avengers while trying to assassinate Hulkling who defeated her.

-X'iv in other media

-X'iv appears in The Avengers: Earth's Mightiest Heroes.
+A Skrull trained by Chrell, X'iv is seen during the "Secret Invasion" storyline, impersonating Daredevil and Echo in an unsuccessful bid to infiltrate the New Avengers.
+He attempts to assassinate Hulkling, who defeats the Skrull.

 Christina Xu

-Christina Xu is a character appearing in American comic books published by Marvel Comics.

-Christina Xu lives with her family at the F.E.A.S.T.
-Center.
+Christina Xu is a young girl lives with her family at the F.E.A.S.T. center.
 When she was attacked by Mister Negative's Inner Demons, she was saved by Spider-Boy.

+Christina and Spider-Boy are later captured by Madame Monstrosity, who genetically experiments on Christina and transforms her into a humanoid pigeon.
+Christina, using her newfound ability to communicate with pigeons, enlists a pigeon to get information to Spider-Man, who rallies the Avengers to rescue Spider-Boy.
+Christina and Madame Monstrosity's other Humanimals are subsequently restored to their human forms.